visualizedata/joshua-lee-thesis-work/README.md

 - Grow as a player, improve your gameplay buy finding opportunities to optimize it!
 - Keep track and store your gameplay activity and compare it with other players.
 Exchange tips!

-Improve, Manage

-  Motivations:
-  - Desire to understand both the game and games better
-  - Want to grow in the game and grow fast and effectively
-  - Competitive, disciplined, goal-oriented
-  - Prioritizes effectiveness over efficiency
-  - Draw correlations between game and social data
-  - Spec their character the best way possible

-  Frustrations/Pain Points:
-  - Wasting time purchasing skills that are not effective
-  - Farming resources to test out different character builds
-  - No tools at the moment that helps them analyze the game
-  - Unable to understand human gameplay behaviour and patterns.
-  - Existing tools:

-  Experience to be felt:
-  - Control
-  - Enlightenment
-  - Light bulb moments
-  - Creativity

 # Hi-Fi Mockups
 Compact View